Louis O'Hara: Early life and education

 The son of a solicitor, O'Hara is from Cashla, a townland in Athenry civil parish.
 O'Hara graduated with a Bachelor of Arts in Public and Social Policy and a Master of Arts in Public Activism and Advocacy, both from the University of Galway.

+Although O'Hara is the great-grandnephew of Thomas O'Donnell, a nationalist MP for Kerry who was the first person to speak Irish in the British House of Commons, he has described his family as not overtly political and more from "the Fine Gael tradition" than his Sinn Féin background.

 Political career

 O'Hara joined Sinn Féin at the age of 17, stating he was drawn in by the party's focus on representing young people.

 O'Hara stood unsuccessfully at the 2019 local elections to Galway County Council.
 At the 2020 general election, aged 22 and still a student at University of Galway, O'Hara lost out to Anne Rabbitte of Fianna Fáil.

 Following the election of Sinn Féin's Midlands North West MEP Matt Carthy as TD for Cavan-Monaghan in February 2020 and his replacement as MEP by Chris MacManus of Sligo, O'Hara became constituency manager for MacManus, a role he held until the 2024 general election.

 In 2020 O'Hara criticised Sinn Féin's Northern Ireland Finance Minister Conor Murphy after Murphy stated that Paul Quinn, who was murdered in 2007, was involved in smuggling and criminality.

 O'Hara was elected at the 2024 local elections to Galway County Council for the Athenry–Oranmore area.

 At the 2024 general election, O'Hara was elected Teachta Dála for the Galway East constituency, having won 14% of the first preference vote.
 In a party selection convention held shortly after the general election, Martin McNamara was selected to replace O'Hara on Galway County Council as a Sinn Féin councillor representing the Athenry-Oranmore local electoral area.